This article was written in collaboration with TOVI expert, Dr. Tara Coletta. Learn more about Dr. Coletta here.

 So you’ve set up an exercise routine for yourself but you’re having trouble making it stick.
 It happens.
 Exercise has lots of benefits, but there are plenty of things that can get in the way of a workout, like time, energy, or motivation.
 Luckily, there are ways you can help yourself stick with it.
 Here are 6 tips that can help you stay on track with your exercise routine.

 Goal setting should be an integral part of modern life- we are all busy, have a lot to manage, and it is hard to balance everything without a well-laid plan.
-The problem is, most of us fall short because we don’t make our goals SMART.
+The problem is, most of us fall short of our goals because we don't create a clearly defined SMART plan.

 A miracle diet for weight loss; wouldn’t that be amazing!?
 How wonderful it would be if we could click on the pop-up advertisements clogging our Facebook (twitter, emails, etc, etc) and find an easy answer to getting the lean, toned, healthy, body we all aspire for!